cpske/ISP/introduction/index.md

 ### Software You Need

 * IDE such as Eclipse, IntelliJ IDEA, NetBeans, or VS Code
-* Python 3.6 or newer, Java JDK 8 or 11
+* Python 3.6 or newer, 3.7 preferred
+* Java JDK 8 or 11
 * Good text editor (something better than Notepad).
 IDE is OK, but slow for editing a single file.
 * Git command line client.
 Git GUI is also useful (most IDEs include it)